chimezdev/amazon-lex-v2-connect-workshop/lab1-Building_Chat_Bots_With_Lex/README.md

 In this lab you have learned the basic operations to manage a Lex bot.
 First, you created a bot, then you defined intents and slot types.
 Finally you defined a Lambda function and attached it to your chatbot.

 **NOTE We will be continuing on from this Lab in the second Lab so please do not delete the Lex Bot you have created in this exercise.**

+# STEP 5.
+Integrating your bot into your website.
+Follow the steps in the documentation to integrate lex chat bot to your website using [komunicate](https://docs.kommunicate.io/docs/bot-lex-integration)